iAmGiG/WaveletTransforms/DeepLearning/README_DWT_Model.md

 # DWT Model Training Instructions

-This document outlines how adjusting the batch size impacts the training of models utilizing Discrete Wavelet Transform (DWT) for weight compression and provides instructions for running the code with flags.
+This document provides a comprehensive guide to training models utilizing Discrete Wavelet Transform (DWT) for weight compression, including details on how various flags affect training.
-Where you call the model.fit() method under the train with dwt model.

 ## Impact of Batch Size on DWT Models

-Adjusting the batch size affects the number of samples that are processed before the model's internal parameters are updated.
+Training parameters play a crucial role in the performance and efficiency of DWT models.
+Here's how:

+### Batch Size

-- **Batch Size Increase**: Leads to faster training but might reduce the model's ability to generalize from DWT-compressed weights due to smoother convergence and higher memory usage.
+- **Increase**: Accelerates training but may hinder the model's ability to generalize.
+It's recommended for faster convergence with sufficient computational resources.
-Raising Batch Size: Increasing the batch size will generally
-    lead to faster epoch times since there are fewer updates to be made.
-- **Batch Size Decrease**: Potentially improves the model's performance with DWT-compressed weights through better generalization, albeit with increased training time and lower memory demand.
-Lowering Batch Size: Decreasing the batch size often
-    leads to longer training times since the model's parameters are updated more frequently.
+- **Decrease**: Enhances model generalization at the cost of longer training times.
+Ideal for achieving higher accuracy with constrained resources.

+### Epochs

+- Specifies the total number of passes through the entire training dataset.
+More epochs can lead to better model accuracy but risk overfitting.

+### Wavelet and Level

+- Adjusting the wavelet type and decomposition level affects the model's ability to capture frequency and location information from the data.
+Different wavelets and levels can provide varying levels of compression and feature extraction capabilities.

+### Threshold

+- The threshold value plays a pivotal role in determining the sparsity of the model weights post-DWT.
+A higher threshold promotes model sparsity, potentially leading to better compression and faster inference times.

-## Running the Code
+## Running the Code with Flags

-To train the model with customized settings, use the following command-line flags:
+Customize your training session with the following command-line flags:

-- `--wavelet`: Specifies the type of wavelet for DWT (default: 'haar').
-- `--batch_size`: Determines the batch size for training (e.g., 32).
+- `--wavelet`: Type of wavelet (e.g., 'haar', 'db1').
+Influences the wavelet transformation applied to model weights.
+- `--batch_size`: Number of samples per gradient update.
+Impacts training speed and model accuracy.
-- `--epochs`: Sets the number of training epochs (e.g., 10).
+- `--epochs`: Number of epochs to train the model.
+More epochs can lead to better accuracy.
+- `--level`: Decomposition level for DWT.
+Higher levels allow for deeper frequency analysis.
+- `--threshold`: Threshold value for compressing the DWT coefficients.
+Affects weight sparsity.
-- `--save_dir`: Directory to save trained models (default: './DeepLearning/SavedDWTModels').
+- `--save_dir`: Path to save the trained models.
+Organized by training parameters for easy retrieval.

 Example command: